PrintM3D/Quad-Fusion-Docs/getting-started/running-a-print.md

 ---
-description: How to run a print on the Promega.
+description: How to run a print on the Crane.
 ---

 # Running a Print